kubeflow/examples/pipelines/github_action/README.md

 "Runs on" defines which type of machine should the workflow be executed on, in this case it dont matter since we will use a action(NikeNano/kubeflow-github-action@master) which are containerize.

-A Github workflow is splitted to steps.
+A Github workflow is splitted to steps,. where each step can run a command (python, bash, or whatever is installed on the machine) or a action.
 In this example the first step will check out the code.
-This is needed in order to be abe to access the source code to the repo which the workflow is applied to.
-The firts action used is named "uses: actions/checkout@master", master here referst to the master branch of [the repository](https://github.com/actions/checkout) where this action is open sourced.
+This is needed in order to access the source code from the repository.
+The firts step uses an action named "uses: actions/checkout@master", master here refers to the master branch of [the repository](https://github.com/actions/checkout) where this action is open sourced.

 The following step, named: "Submit Kubeflow pipeline" is the most interesting part for this tutorial.
 Within this step the connection to kubeflow is set up and depending on the user specified values. (see "with").
-If you like to check the source code you can find it [here](https://github.com/NikeNano/kubeflow-github-action)(you can find more info on how to build actions [here](https://help.github.com/en/actions/building-actions)).
+If you like to check the source code for the action used in this step you can find it [here](https://github.com/NikeNano/kubeflow-github-action)(you can find more info on how to build actions [here](https://help.github.com/en/actions/building-actions)).

-For the action you as a user need to specify the followng values in the "with" part:
+For the action you need to specify the followng values in the "with" part:
 - KUBEFLOW_URL: The URL to your kubeflow deployment
 - GKE_KEY: Service account with access to kubeflow and rights to deploy, see [here](http://amygdala.github.io/kubeflow/ml/2019/08/22/remote-deploy.html) for example, the credentials needs to be bas64 encode: